-For instance, the resistance of poly(sulfobetaine methacry-lamide) (PSBMAm)100 and poly(2-methacryloyloxyethyl phosphorylcholine) (PMPC) brushes101 toward hydrolytic degradation and degrafting could be significantly improved by including hydrophobic brush blocks as protective layers bound to the underlying substrates.
-The presence of either poly(methyl methacrylate) (PMMA), polystyrene (PS) or poly-(glycidyl methacrylate) (PGMA) segments, all of which formed a collapsed, substrate-bound layer, preserved the structural integrity of the highly swollen PSBMAm and PMPC grafts at the interface, maintaining their attractive biopassive and lubrication properties (Figure 9).101
+For instance, the resistance of poly(sulfobetaine methacrylamide) (PSBMAm)100 and poly(2-methacryloyloxyethyl phosphorylcholine) (PMPC) brushes101 towards hydrolytic degradation and degrafting could be significantly improved by including hydrophobic brush blocks as protective layers bound to the underlying substrates.
+The presence of either PMMA, polystyrene (PS) or poly(glycidyl methacrylate) (PGMA) segments, all of which formed a collapsed, substrate-bound layer, preserved the structural integrity of the highly swollen PSBMAm and PMPC grafts at the interface, maintaining their attractive biopassive and lubrication properties (Figure 10).101

-In a similar way, the stability of PMAA102 and POEGMA103 brushes was significantly improved by the presence of substrate-bound PMMA blocks, which protected the underlying initiator functions from hydrolysis.
-Especially POEGMA-b-PMMA block copolymer brushes showed comparable biopassive properties and lubricity with respect to POEGMA homopolymer analogues, whereas the hydrophobic PMMA underlayer improved the structural stability of the entire films by several days under cell culture media at 37 °C. 103
+In a similar way, the stability of PMAA102 and poly[(oligoethylene glycol)methacrylate] (POEGMA)103 brushes was significantly improved by the presence of substrate-bound PMMA blocks, which protected the underlying initiator functions from hydrolysis.
+Especially POEGMA-b-PMMA block copolymer brushes showed comparable biopassive properties and lubricity with respect to POEGMA homopolymer analogues, whereas the hydrophobic PMMA underlayer improved the structural stability of the entire films by several days under cell culture media at 37°C.103